htlin222/garden/content/GI prophylaxis if taking ASA and nonsteroidal anti-inflam drug.md

 ---
 title: GI prophylaxis if taking ASA and nonsteroidal anti-inflam drug
 ---
-# GI prophylaxis if taking ASA and nonsteroidal anti-inflam drug
+s if taking ASA and nonsteroidal anti-inflam drug

  (Am J Gastro 2009;104:728)
 * PPI if h/o PUD/UGIB and either (a) on P2Y12 inhib or anticoag, or (b) ≥2 of the following: >60 y, steroids or dyspepsia.
 Low bleeding risk Pts unlikely to benefit (Gastro 2019;157:403).